2023 programme

 Nicola Davey, Quality Improvement Practitioner

-- Quality Improvement - education and training
+Session: QI - education and training

 The development of HEE SW QI training across the region Dr Pippa Blacklock, Associate Dean Professional Education and Development, Health Education England (HEE) South West